matheusft/modelling_ml/README.md

 In the first tab of Modelling ML you can either select an example dataset from the dropdown box or load a dataset from a file.
 Currently, the file extensions accepted are .csv, .xls and .xlsx.
+Once the Dataset is selected, the first 50 rows are shown.

 In V1.0, Modelling ML works better with datasets that contain the variable labels in the top row and a single data type per column.
 Funny datasets with multiple data types in each column may cause Modelling ML to get very angry and explode